 Six public hunts are held during Georgia's hunting seasons.
 The hunts are advertised in newspapers and participants are selected on a first come first serve basis.
-Contact the Chief Ranger at (912) 882-4336 ext.
-253 for more information or visit www.gohuntgeorgia.com for here license and weapon information.
-For a copy of this year's hunt information, click here.
+Contact the Hunt Ranger at (912) 882-4336 ext.
+253 for more information or visit www.gohuntgeorgia.com for more information.

 To register for a hunt, please go to www.pay.gov and type "Cumberland" in the search box located on the left hand side of the screen under the section entitled "Find Public Forms".
 From the search results, select "Cumberland Island Managed Hunt" and follow the onscreen instructions to fill in the form.

 If you receive a return email from Pay.gov stating it is a system confirmation email you are registered.
 The email will include information listing a pay.gov tracking number and an agency id number and listing the hunts you are attending.
-You do not need to register separately for the ferry once you receive your hunt confirmation.
+You will need to make reservations for the ferry once you receive your hunt confirmation.